icligo/documentation/docs/index.md

 ##### **Request**

 This request does not require a body.
-The specified payment intent will retrieve payment intente info by making a GET request to this endpoint using the provided payment_id.
+The specified payment intent will retrieve payment intent info by making a GET request to this endpoint using the provided payment_id.

 ---